Before you go and ride your ATV or Side By Side, there are a few must have ATV accessories you need to get.

 5. Utility Blade

-The unsung hero of all the ATV accessories you need to carry, the Utility Blade, is a must.
+The unsung hero you need to carry, the Utility Blade, is a must.

 Just last week, my buddy was messing around and got a vine somehow wrapped up in his ATV (don’t ask me how he’s just good like that).
 Having a Utility Blade to cut him free is a must for times like this.